zachwe/tortoise-tts/README.md

 Output (`Is that really you, Mary?`, Ultra Fast preset, settings and latents embedded)
 * https://files.catbox.moe/gy1jvz.wav

-This was just a quick test for an adjustable setting, but this one turned out really nice on the off chance.
+This was just a quick test for an adjustable setting, but this one turned out really nice (for being a quick test) on the off chance.
 It's not the original delivery, and it definitely sounds robotic still, but it's on the Ultra Fast preset, as expected.

 ## Caveats (and Upsides)

 To me, I find a few problems with TorToiSe over 11.AI:
 * computation time is quite an issue.
 Despite Stable Diffusion proving to be adequate on my 2060, TorToiSe takes quite some time with modest settings.
-	- If it did bother me (or bothers you), I would just rent out a Paperspace instance.
-	- There's still new gains to be had in diminishing the tax on computing.
+	- However, on my 6800XT, performance was drastically uplifted due to having more VRAM for larger batch sizes (at the cost of Krashing).
 * reproducability in a voice depends on the "compatability" with the model TorToiSe was trained on.
 	- However, this also appears to be similar to 11.AI, where it was mostly trained on audiobook readings.
 * the lack of an obvious analog to the "stability" and "similarity" sliders kind of sucks, but it's not the end of the world.
 	However, the `temperature` option seems to prove to be a proper analog to either of these.

-However, I can look past these as TorToiSe offers, in comparison to 11.AI:
+Although, I can look past these as TorToiSe offers, in comparison to 11.AI:
 * the "speaking too fast" issue does not exist with TorToiSe.
 I don't need to fight with it by pretending I'm a Gaia user in the early 2000s by sprinkling ellipses.
 * the overall delivery seems very natural, sometimes small, dramatic pauses gets added at the legitimately most convenient moments, and the inhales tend to be more natural.
 Many of vocaroos from 11.AI where it just does not seem properly delivered.
 * being able to run it locally means I do not have to worry about some Polack seeing me use the "dick" word.